What is Help to Buy?

-In England, this scheme gives you a loan from the government that you can put towards buying a new build home worth up to £600,000.
+In England, the scheme gives you an equity loan from the government that you can put towards buying a new build home worth up to £600,000.
 The loan is interest free for five years.

 To buy a home you need a deposit you have saved yourself of at least 5% of the purchase price.
 The equity loan from the government can cover up to 20% of the price, and the mortgage will cover the rest.